ikniaziuk/blog/_posts/2016-11-15-first-article.md

 ---
 layout: post
-title: Css фильтр на grid'аx
+title: Test test tested testing
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

-The easiest way to make your first post is to edit this one.
-Go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+<p>Contrary to popular belief, Lorem Ipsum is not  sdfsdf dsf dsf sdf sdf sdf sd fsd fsd fsimply random text.</p>

+<p>It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
+Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, from a Lorem Ipsum passage, and going through the cites of the word in classical literature, discovered the undoubtable source.
+Lorem Ipsum comes from sections 1.10.32 and 1.10.33 of "de Finibus Bonorum et Malorum" (The Extremes of Good and Evil) by Cicero, written in 45 BC.
+This book is a treatise on the theory of ethics, very popular during the Renaissance.
+The first line of Lorem Ipsum, "Lorem ipsum dolor sit amet..",</p>

+<p>The standard chunk of Lorem Ipsum used since the 1500s is reproduced below for those interested.
+Sections 1.10.32 and 1.10.33 from "de Finibus Bonorum et Malorum" by Cicero are also reproduced in their exact original form, accompanied by English versions from the 1914 translation by H. Rackham.more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.</p>